 New Height of Mount Everest

-Everest remains on the fringe among China and Nepal and mountain dwellers climb it from the two sides.
-Authorities at Nepal's and a survey department said assessors from the two nations had co-ordinated to concede to the new height.
+Everest remains on the fringe of China and Nepal and mountain dwellers climb it from the two sides.
+Authorities in Nepal and a survey department said assessors from the two nations had coordinated to concede to the new height.

 The consent to together report the new estimation of the Earth's most noteworthy point was made during Chinese President Xi Jinping's visit to the Nepalese capital, Kathmandu a year ago.

 Mount Everest grows by nearly a meter.
 The newly remeasured height increment of Mount Everest is 0.86 meters making the height 8848.86 meters and is accepted by both Nepal and China.

 How Hard Is It to Climb Mount Everest?

 With the increment of advanced technology and gear, climbing Mount Everest has been a piece of cake.
 A survey to measure the success rate of the Everest Expedition concluded that the expedition of the world's highest peak has doubled in the last three decades.
 Despite the success rate, the death rate has remained unchanged.
 The average death rate of the first climber to Everest has remained 1% since 1990.
 A study published in PLS One clearly showed the success and death rate for first-time climbers in the period 2006 to 2019.
 In the last few years, the craze for conquering the peak of the Everest base camp has increased significantly.
 At the base camp of the mighty Mount Everest, we can see hundreds of climbers and Sherpa camping and waiting for the perfect time to conquer this mighty peak.